Employment relations and human resource management

 Members of the Organisation Studies and Human Resource Management subject group undertake research into several areas of organisation studies, human resource management and employment relations.
 The main themes are outlined below.
 The outcomes of our research are published in leading academic journals.
 The subject group also enjoys strong links with practitioner bodies, with members engaged in research collaborations with organisations such as the Chartered Institute of Personnel and Development (CIPD) and the Higher Education Academy (HEA).
-A regular publication – the HR Bulletin: Research and Practice – is produced from within the subject group.
+A regular publication (HR Bulletin: Research and Practice) is produced from within the subject group.
 With contributions from managers, academics and students, it features research articles aimed at managers and HR practitioners.

 The subject group has a strong research interest in the field of employment relations, and hosts a dedicated research cluster – the Portsmouth Employment Relations Network (PERN).
 Iona Byford’s research includes studies of union organising and attitudes of young workers towards trade unions.
 Peter Scott and Steve Williams research employment relations policy.
 Steve is also interested in the role of civil regulation in employment relations.
-Yvonne Rueckert’s research is concerned with international comparative employment relations and organization theory.
+Yvonne Rueckert’s research is concerned with international comparative employment relations and organisation theory.
 She has a particular focus on the issue of international labour standards and the dialogue between the global unions and the international financial institutions (World Bank and IMF).
-Tom Higgins has examined the demand for literacy and numeracy skills in low paying occupations, with a particular focus on frontline work in retail and social care.
+Tom Higgins has examined the demand for literacy and numeracy skills in low paying occupations, with a particular focus on front line work in retail and social care.
 His current research activities include a study of managerial work in care homes.
-Emeritus Professor David Farnham undertakes research into public management, including comparative perspectives.

 The subject group’s research strengths include the topic of leadership.
 James McCalman leads the Centre for Strategy and Leadership.
 His research interests include: ethical leadership challenges and the politics of change; leading large-scale organisational change; and leadership development and coaching.
 Karen Johnston's research interests are in the areas of public sector management and leadership.
 Her research covers aspects of organisational reforms and innovations, public-private-voluntary sector partnerships and gender equality.
 Alex Tymon undertakes individual and collaborative research on leadership, with a bias towards implicit leadership and leadership development learning.
 The research of Yi-Ling Lai focuses on HRD strategies and talent management, particularly how to enhance motivation and positive behavioural change through organisational learning activities and leadership development.
 Foteini Kravariti’s research interests include capacity building, cross-cultural management and talent management.
 She is particularly concerned with the impact of national and organisational culture on the implementation of talent management.